 - Lemon zest: Remember to zest the lemons before squeezing the juice!

 - Za’atar seasoning

 - Peel and devein shrimp.
 Blot dry with paper towels and place shrimp into a resealable plastic bag.

 - Combine marinade ingredients and pour over shrimp.
-Toss to coat, seal bag, and place into the refrigerator for 20-30 minutes.
+Toss to coat, seal the zip-top bag, and place it into the refrigerator for 20-30 minutes.

-- Preheat your grill for 375 degrees F, medium-high heat.
+- Preheat your grill for 375 degrees F, or medium-high heat.

 - Place za’atar shrimp onto the grill and cook for 3 minutes per side or until the shrimp are firm and pink in color.

-- Once cooked, remove from grill, assemble onto a platter, and spritz of fresh lemon juice.
+- Once cooked, remove them from the grill, assemble them onto a platter, and drizzle of fresh lemon juice.
 Serve with your favorite sides.

 - Store leftover grilled za’atar shrimp in an airtight container in the refrigerator for 2-3 days.

 Instead of skewering the shrimp, you can use a grill basket to make cooking easier.